 COP-in or out?
-Looking back on the Glasgow results gives me an equivocal picture of where I’m at and where I’m being headed (&by whom).
-As has been said so often, I’m really only in control of that which I can do to abolish er… neutralise er… mitigate the CO2e emissions I personally decide about… If you still need to know what your output +/- is, take the true-knowledge plunge and fill in the PET Carbon Calculator!
+Looking back on the Glasgow results gives an equivocal picture of where people are at and where we’re being directed (&by whom).
+As has been said so often, we’re really only in control of that which we can do to abolish er… neutralise er… mitigate the CO2e emissions we personally decide about… If you still need to know what your output +/- is, take a true-knowledge plunge by simply filling in the PET Carbon Calculator!

 Here’s an overview of the current (+/-) state of climate-play of County Councils in the Highlands of Scotland — of course the Findhorn Foundation Community& Ecovillage’s backyard.

 Hope you enjoy the read & please put lots of eco-CARE in to your everyday actions.
 Together each of us can really make the right climatological difference and yet be a “vital, vibrant and viable” community — if we dare2B gutsy & clever..!